Insidioused/ucd-resume/readme.md

-## Portfolio Website
+# Portfolio Website

-## This was a website built to showcase my technical skills, web design skills.
+* This was a website built to showcase my technical skills, web design skills.

-## Who is going to be viewing This Website
+## Who's going to be viewing This Website?

 * Potential Employers Who Want a Visual Understanding Of What I Do.